rhett-chen/graspness_implementation/README.md

 | In repo  | 61.83  | 73.28            | 54.14            | 51.13  | 62.53            | 41.57            | 19.94  | 24.90            | 11.02             |

 ## Troubleshooting
-If you meet the torch.floor error in MinkowskiEngine, you can simplify solve it by change the source code of MinkowskiEngine:
+If you meet the torch.floor error in MinkowskiEngine, you can simply solve it by changing the source code of MinkowskiEngine:
 MinkowskiEngine/utils/quantization.py 262，from discrete_coordinates =_auto_floor(coordinates) to discrete_coordinates = coordinates
 ## Acknowledgement
 My code is mainly based on Graspnet-baseline  https://github.com/graspnet/graspnet-baseline.